holochain/holochain/docs/specs/src/hwp_3_correctness.md

-intrinsic data integrity provides security from malicious actors trying to introduce invalid or incorrect information into an Application's network as every agent can deterministically verify data and thus self-secure.
-It is also important, however, to be able to eject malicious actors who generate or propagate such invalid data from network participation so as to secure against the resource drain that such action could incur.
-This is part of acheiving a "O of N" trust model, where any node can always validate data for themself independent of what any other nodes say.
+intrinsic data integrity provides security from malicious actors trying to introduce invalid or incorrect information into an Application's network as every agent can deterministically verify data and thus secure itself.
+It is also important, however, to be able to eject malicious actors from network participation who generate or propagate invalid data so as to secure against the resource drain that such actions may incur.

-As agents publish actions to the DHT, validators sign and report the results of their validation.
-Thus when validation fails (which it can only do so deterministically) the system can propigagte these provably invalid attempted actions, which serve as warrants for other nodes to stop interacting with the offending agent, and which all nodes can confirm for themselves as they are based on deterministic validation rules, which all agents have a copy of.
+As agents publish their actions to the DHT, other agents serve as validators.
+When validation passes, they send a validation receipt back to the authoring agent, so they know the network has seen and stored their data.
+When validation fails, they send a negative validation receipt, known as a warrant, back to the author and their neighbors so the system can propagate these provably invalid attempted actions.
+This also flags the offending agent as corrupted or malicious so that other nodes can block them and stop interacting with the offending agent.
+Every node can confirm the warrant for themselves as they are based on the shared deterministic validation rules, which all agents have a copy of.

-\[TODO: ACB REVIEW\] \[expand on: one good apple heals the bunch\]
+This enables a dynamic where any single honest agent can detect and report any invalid actions.
+So instead of needing a majority consensus to establish reliability of data (an "N/2 of N" trust model), Holochain enables "one good apple to heal the bunch" with a "1 of N" trust model for any data you acquire from agents on the network.

+For even stricter situations, apps can achieve a "0 of N" trust model, where no external agents need to be trusted, because nodes can always validate data for themselves, independent of what any other nodes say.

 ### Security from Attack Categories